How to Prepare an RV for Storing Over Winter

-- Cover all openings.
-This includes fixing cracks or tears, screening or covering vents, and sealing openings.
-This prevents moisture from soaking in, mildew from building up, and the fluctuating temperatures from worsening the damage already done.
+Fix cracks or tears, screen or cover vents, and seal openings in preparation for storing your RV, camper, or trailer.
+This prevents moisture from soaking in, mildew from building up, and the fluctuating temperatures from worsening the damage.
 This is also another barrier to keep those pesky little critters out of your RV, whether that be mice, spiders, or bugs.

-- Add the Antifreeze.
-If your RV will be stored without heat this winter, drain the water and run antifreeze through your pipes.
+If your RV will be stored without heat this winter, drain the water, and run antifreeze through your pipes.
 This helps ensure that when temperatures dip below zero your pipes don’t freeze and burst, leaving you with a hefty repair bill.

 Step 4: Choose a Safe Location to Store Your RV Over Winter

 Your RV is prepped for cold weather and you’re ready to tuck it away for the season.
 Choosing where to store it is a big decision, as you want it to be safe and protected from the elements.